noi-techpark/it.bz.opendatahub.api.mobility-ninja/README.md

 ## Representation

+We have two types of representations to choose from: (given as comma separated values):
+- `flat` or `tree`
+- `node` or `edge` (`node` is the default and can be omitted)

-We have two types of representations: `flat` and `tree`.
-The former one shows each JSON object with all selected attributes at the first level.
+The flat one shows each JSON object with all selected attributes at the first level.
 Deeper levels represent complex data types, such as `coordinates` and `jsonb`.
 Only the first level can be selected or filtered.

 Example with `select=stype,dtype,mvalue,smetadata`: